iambashar/IUSERSCHECK/README.md

 password is now `1234`

-NB: Unfortunately the "lib" folder can't be uploaded in git, so you find it in https://drive.google.com/drive/folders/1zFVP5WjEq9ixa9xNZkKyFcQHM9pxywh6?usp=sharing download it from drive and add to master IUSERCHECK folder
+NB: Unfortunately the "lib" folder can't be uploaded in git, so you find it in https://drive.google.com/drive/folders/1zFVP5WjEq9ixa9xNZkKyFcQHM9pxywh6?usp=sharing

 Also, as of right now, this script is still a WIP (and therefore very unpolished, so expect many changes to the script in the near future.
 (GUI coming soon xD)